2021 - This year we are running 3 classes.

 A range of coaching clinics are also conducted at the school each year.
 Which sports organise coaching clinics is largely dependent upon availability of coaches, however we endeavour to have one coaching clinic per term that all children participate in.

 Our school has computers in each classroom and laptops and ipads for student use.
-Each class has an interactive whiteboard and they are developing their own blog.
+Each class has a large display or an interactive whiteboard.